At a Glance

 - Design the UI for large and small multi-platform projects from start to finish, redefining complicated experiences into simple and intuitive UI solutions.

-- Own all end‑to‑end UI process activities including interaction design discovery, identifying trends and critically analysing their viability, sketching, wire‑framing, prototyping and delivering ready‑for‑build design files.
+- Own all end-to-end UI process activities including interaction design discovery, identifying trends and critically analysing their viability, sketching, wire-framing, prototyping and delivering ready for build design files.

 - Champion human-centred design inside and outside of your team.

-- Work within and across agile squads to design, develop and improve the customer experience across digital products.
+- Work within and across agile squads to design, develop and improve the customer experience across our digital products.

 - Work closely with engineering teams to understand feasibility of design ideas and ensure review of design implementation at key stages of the development cycle.